Unsinkable Sam: Further details

 Various further details are found in modern versions of the story.

-It has been suggested that the name "Oscar" was given by the crew of the British destroyer HMS Cossack that rescued him from the sea following the sinking of the German battleship Bismarck.
+It has been suggested that the name "Oscar" was given by the crew of the British destroyer HMS Cossack that rescued him from the sea following the sinking of the German battleship Bismarck, since his original name was never known.
 "Oscar" was derived from the International Code of Signals for the letter 'O', which is code for "Man Overboard" (the German spelling, "Oskar", was sometimes used, since he was a German cat).

 The black-and-white-patched cat was supposedly owned by an unknown crewman of the German battleship Bismarck and was on board the ship on 18 May 1941 when she set sail on Operation Rheinübung, Bismarcks only mission.
 Bismarck was sunk after a fierce naval battle on 27 May, and only 115 of her crew of over 2,100 survived the engagement.
 Hours later, Oscar was purportedly found floating on a board and picked from the water by the British destroyer HMS Cossack.
 Unaware of what his name had been on Bismarck, the crew of Cossack named their new mascot "Oscar".